tmarkovski/tmarkovski.github.io/eth-azure/keyvault-part1/README.md

 Notice that the repsonse contains the public key in [JSON Web Key](https://tools.ietf.org/html/rfc7517) format.
 For elliptic curve, the values X and Y represent the points on the curve.
 Value D represents the private key in JWK format, but D is never returned.
 We will need the the public key to derive the Ethereum address and later to find the recovery id during the process of signing.

 ### Derive Ethereum address
-In order to obtain the Ethereum address, we need to first restore the full public key.
-This is done by concatenating the X and Y arrays.
+In order to obtain the Ethereum address, we need to restore the full public key first.
+This is done simply by concatenating the X and Y arrays.
+Note that elliptic curve keys may be prefixed with `0x04` as the starting byte making the key 65 bytes long.
+This is not needed in our case.
 ```fsharp
 let getPubKey (bundle:KeyBundle) : Buffer =
      Array.concat [| bundle.Key.X; bundle.Key.Y |]